bitsofwinter/cryptotaxsweden/README.md

   --cointracking-usd    Use this flag if you have configured cointracking
                         calculate prices in USD.
 Conversion from USD to SEK will then be done by this script instead.
+  --max-overdraft MAX_OVERDRAFT
+                        The maximum overdraft to allow for each coin, at the event of an overdraft the coin balance will be set to zero.
 ```

 ### Example